William Tritton

-Sir William Ashbee Tritton, JP, (19 June 1875 – 24 September 1946) was a British expert in agricultural machinery, and was directly involved, together with Major Walter Gordon Wilson, in the development of the tank.
+Sir William Ashbee Tritton, JP, (19 June 1875 – 24 September 1946) was a British expert in agricultural machinery, and was directly involved, together with Major Walter Gordon Wilson in the development of the tank.
 Early in World War I he was asked to produce tractors for moving heavy howitzers, the result being eventually the first tanks.

 Early life

+His grandparents, William Tritton (1810-1875) and Sally Weston Birch (1812-1877) married on 13 March 1844 in Tenterden.
+Other grandparents were Mary Ann, born in Ospringe, his mother's mother, died aged 57, on 21 December 1869.
+Henry died 22 July 1874.
+The property was inherited by Ellen's brother John K Ashbee.

+At Boughton under Blean parish church, on 22 October 1873, his parents William Birch Tritton of Huntley Lodge on Carleton Road, in Tufnell Park West, married Ellen Hannah Ashbee, daughter of Henry and Mary Ann Ashbee, of Colkins of 140 acres, in the village.
+Next to the Clock House Crossing of the Chatham Main Line, close to junction 7, the eastern end, of the M2, known as 'Brenley Corner'.

+In 1910, Frederick Gilbert Tritton lived at 91 Church Road, near St George's Church.
+The Ashbee family had lived in the village for many decades.
+Colkins had apple orchards.

+His brother was born on 8 August 1878.
+His brother also went to the same school.

-Tritton was born in Islington, where his father William Birch Tritton (1845, Hythe, Kent – 29 July 1918) and mother Ellen Hannah Ashbee (16 December 1847 – 19 April 1921) lived at 51 Carleton Road.
-His parents had married on 22 October 1873 in Boughton under Blean, Kent.
+Tritton was born at Huntley Lodge in Islington, where his father William Birch Tritton (1845, Hythe, Kent – 29 July 1918) and mother Ellen Hannah Ashbee (16 December 1847 – 19 April 1921) lived at 51 Carleton Road.

 His brother was Percy Kingsnorth Tritton (1878–1903).
 He was the son of a London stockbroker, educated at Christ's College, Finchley and King's College London.
 By 1901 he was living in Altrincham.

 Career

 He joined Gwynnes Pumps in 1891.
 He later became a linotype mechanic and an electrical engineer.

-In 1906 he joined William Foster & Co. on Waterloo Street in Lincoln, and from 1911 until 1939 he was Managing Director of the company, after which he became Chairman.
+In 1906 he joined William Foster & Co. on Waterloo Street in Lincoln, and from 1911 until 1939 he was managing director of the company, after which he became chairman.
 On 22 July 1915, it was decided on the proposal for the tank – 28 tons, to cross a trench four feet wide.

 The tank was developed at Foster's Wellington Works on Firth Road and tested on a field south of the Lincoln Avoiding Line, a railway line that closed in 1985.
 The site of Foster's was demolished in 1984.
 He was the production engineer for the tank at Fosters.
-He had the idea for steering the tank with the rear wheels.
+He had the idea of shifting the tank's centre of gravity with the rear wheels.
 Major Ernest Swinton and Major Walter Dally Jones thought up the name tank.

 The construction of the first tank at Fosters began on 11 August 1915.
-World War I tanks were also built by Metro-Cammell of Wednesbury and a number of other contractors.
-Foster's was, at the time, the only company in the UK that were commercially making caterpillar-tracked vehicles.
+World War I tanks were also built by Metro-Cammell of Washwood Heath and a number of other contractors.
+Foster's was, at the time, the only company in the UK to commercially make caterpillar-tracked vehicles.